19193-IbrohimHusain/19193-IbrohimHusain/README.md

 <!--
-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed Dart and make it the main language in creating a project.

-Currently studying as an undergraduate student at University of Singaperbangsa Karawang.

 - 🔭 I’m currently studying at University of Singaperbangsa Karawang
 - 🌱 I’m currently learning on mobile apps development using Flutter
 - 💬 Feel free to ask me about mobile development or Flutter